Public sector equality duty - taking legal action

 What are the time limits

-From 22 September 2015 the application must be made within three months of the decision you're complaining about.
+The application must be made within three months of the decision you're complaining about or three months from the impact a decision or action has had.

 Where should you make your application